VaidasMakstutis/react-favorite-movies-app/README.md

 ## Features

-- Login and registration form
+- Registration form
+- Login/logout
 - Password reset
 - Fetch the data from the endpoint
 - Display a list for the data
-- Implement a filter for movies by year
+- Filtering movies by year

 ## Technology stack